josherrickson/stata2/stata_markdown/06-mixed-models.md

 This is taking it a bit far; it's rare to see more than 3 levels, but in theory, any number can exist.

-For this workshop, we will only briefly discuss this from hierarchical point of view, prefering the mixed models view (with the reminder again that they are the same!).
+For this workshop, we will only briefly discuss this from hierarchical point of view, preferring the mixed models view (with the reminder again that they are the same!).

 ^#^^#^ Wide vs Long data, Time-varying vs Time-invariant